 The te and to macros do not apply any formatting to or perform any processing of their input.
 The te macro prints its arguments on standard error verbatim.
-For example, the request
+For example, the request on standard error.
+The "(toc)" prefix is removed before the line is written to the temporary file.

 '''

-.te .nr &a \n%
+.te .nr &ref \n%

 will print

-.nr &a \n%
+(toc) .nr &ref \n%

-on standard error.
-Let us assume the page number is 3.
+'''

 When to is invoked, it will literally insert

+'''

-.nr &a 3
+.nr &ref 3

-into the troff source.

 '''